pdxparrot/assets/SETUP.md

   * Attach the Player to the Owner on the PlayerInput component
   * Create a PlayerInputData in Data/Data and attach it to the PlayerInput component

-## Player / Game Viewer

-* Create a new Player / GameViewer script that overrides one of the Core Game Viewers and implements the IPlayerViewer interface
-* Create an empty Prefab and add the project Viewer script to it
-  * Layer: Viewer
-  * Configure any additional settings as required
-  * Add a camera under the prefab (Camera)
-    * Clear Flags: Solid Color (or Skybox for a skybox)
-    * Background: Opaque Black (or Default for a skybox)
-    * Remove the Audio Listener
-    * Add CinemachineBrain to Camera
-    * Add a Post Process Layer component to the Camera object
-      * Set the Layer to PostProcessing
-      * Make sure Directly to Camera Target is unchecked
-  * Attach the Camera to the Viewer component
-  * Add another camera under the prefab (UI Camera)
-    * Clear Flags: Solid Color
-    * Background: Opaque Black
-    * Remove the AudioListener
-    * Add the UICameraAspectRatio component to the UI Camera
-  * Attach the UI Camera to the Viewer component
-  * Add an empty GameObject under the prefab (PostProcessingVolume) and add a Post Process Volume to it
-  * Attach the Post Process Volume to the Viewer component
-  * Create the Post Process Layer (one per-viewer, Viewer{N}_PostProcess)
-  * **TODO:** wtf is this stuff:
-    * Create a new layer for each potential viewer
-    * **TODO:** Need to make sure we put each viewer on its own layer

 ## PlayerManager

 * Create a new PlayerManager script that overrides the Game PlayerManager